 Shoes and Socks for winter in Iceland

 Keeping your feet warm and dry is one of the most important considerations when packing for winter in Iceland.
 Waterproof hiking boots are perfect for walking around Iceland’s terrain.
 They give the traction you need on unpaved or slippery paths without a lot of bulk.
 I went with a mid-rise height that hits above the ankle for both support and protection from deeper snow.
 I decided to invest in new boots for Iceland because my old ones hadn’t been worn in years and were getting stiff.
 I was lucky enough to have gift cards to cover these at the mall, and I love them.
 Since getting back from Iceland, I’ve also done some hiking in the Colorado Rockies, and they performed just as well on a sweltering day in Colorado Springs as they did over ice and snow.
+In the years since then, I’ve also hiked the Sierra Nevada, Peru, Norway, the Smokies, and more with them and they’re still going strong.
 As an added bonus, they look enough like normal shoes that you can wear them into restaurants or museums without looking odd.
 Make sure you wear them around to break them in before your trip, as there’s nothing worse than ending up with an unexpected blister when you’re walking around on vacation.